TAR-IT/MPTube3/README.md

 ```bash
 python MPy3.py "YOUR_URL" "YOUR_DOWNLOAD_DIRECTORY"
 ```
 For fetching meta data via the Discogs API, a Discogs User Token is required.
-It can either be inserted into the code directly or set as a system variable ("DISCOGS_USER_TOKEN") to be recognized by the program automatically
+It can either be inserted into the code directly or set as a system variable ("DISCOGS_USER_TOKEN") to be recognized by the program automatically.
 ## Technologies Used
 - [Python](https://www.python.org)
     - The project uses **Python** code mainly.